AymanAbdelsalam97/AymanAbdelsalam97/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I recently acquired my Degree @Artevelde Hogeschool Ghent
+- 🔭 I recently acquired my associate's degree in full-stack programming @Artevelde Hogeschool Ghent.
-- 🌱 I’m currently learning full-stack development
+- 🌱 I’m currently learning full-stack development.
 - 💬 Ask me about ReactJs or anything you see here.
 - Loving the Nextjs App router.
 - ⚡ Fun fact: Did you know that hyperpolyglots can speak atleast 6 languages fluently, So if you count computer languages , I'm a hyperpolyglot...